-Every January we make the same New Year’s resolutions only to realize that every December we failed.
-Actually if we are being realistic, most of our resolutions don’t make it past the first few months of the year.
-According to Statistic Brain, only 72% of us who makes resolutions maintain them for the first week.
-Only 44.8% of us make it past six months.
-And in total, only about 9.2% are successful in achieving their resolution.
-Not the best of odds.
+Up until now, when we have made New Year’s resolutions we realize that every December we failed.
+If we are being realistic, most of our resolutions don’t make it past the first few months of the year.
+According to a Forbes Health survey, of those who made resolutions, the average resolution lasts just 3.74 months.

 So want to stick to your resolutions?
-Just gather some paper and pens and start writing.
+Resolve to be greener and just gather some paper and pens and start writing.